0HANNING2/Final_Group_Project/landing.md

 				<header class="major">
 					<h3>Average_Good_Days</h3>
 				</header>
-				<p>We also calculate and visualize the average number of good air quality days per state with a bar chart, which is also interactive and allows users to change the year from the dropdown.</p>
+				<p>We calculated the average number of good air quality days per state with a bar chart.
+This is also interactive allowing users to choose between the years from 2018 - 2023.
+We observed that more recent years have seen a decrease in the number of good air quality days.
+This can be indicative of a worsening air quality condition. </p>
 			</div>
 		</div>
 	</section>